Editor’s Note:

 Child and Pupil of the Catechism, by Rev. Robert E. Smith

 Martin Luther was troubled.
 On a formal visit to the churches in Saxony, he discovered that Christian education in the faith was almost non-existent.
 Even the pastors could not recall the Lord’s Prayer or the Creed.
-For this reason, he wrote his Large Catechism and Small Catechism. catechism is a book that explains the basic truths of the Scripture, typically by asking and answering questions.
+For this reason, he wrote his Large Catechism and Small Catechism.
+A catechism is a book that explains the basic truths of the Scripture, typically by asking and answering questions.
 In the preface to his Large Catechism, Luther answered the common objections to memorizing and meditating on the catechism in this way:

 “I am also a doctor and preacher … yet I do as a child who is being taught the Catechism, and ever morning, and whenever I have time, I read and say, word for word, the Ten Commandments, the Creed, the Lord’s Prayer, the Psalms, etc. And I must still read and study daily, and yet I cannot master it as I wish, but must remain a child and pupil of the Catechism, and am glad so to remain.” — Martin Luther, Large Catechism, Preface 7